architectural drawing tools

 3. Surveying apps

 In the vein of the previous tech solutions, surveying apps have made architects’ lives a lot easier.
-One of the most frequent tasks you would get is that of documenting a building’s dimensions so you could start working on remodeling it.
+One of the most frequent tasks you would get is that of documenting a building’s dimensions so you could start working on remodelling it.
 In the past, this obviously used to happen manually using a pen, paper, and a tape measure to take accurate readings.
 Now, you have infrared scanners, cameras that measure depth, and software to process all that input.
 This has made the surveying process easier than ever, and it takes a lot less time to complete in comparison to a regular tape measure.

 4. Tracing paper

 No matter how far technology goes, tracing paper will always be an integral part of any architect’s tools, and it is one that you should always have on you.
-While architects often disagree on what the most suitable tracing paper color is, at the end of the day, what really matters is having it on you because sooner or later it will come in handy.
+While architects often disagree on what the most suitable tracing paper colour is, at the end of the day, what really matters is having it on you because sooner or later it will come in handy.
 It is worth mentioning, though, that white tracing paper is probably your best and most reliable choice.
 The higher the transparency, the easier it will be to create several overlays and get high quality work.

 5. Software solutions